 Start to Think of You as a “Brand”

 Since hiring talent is time-consuming and costly, you’ll want to present yourself as the best person for the job – simple as that.
+The best way to figure out if you look the part, is by analyzing the job descriptions associated with your target roles.
 When you have your target in place, do you look like your target?
 Do you speak like your target?
 Do you have the background necessary to be your target?
 If you’re not sure how you should be branded, spend some time researching professionals in your industry.
 What skills do they possess?
 What companies have they worked for?
 What groups are they in?
 Know what you have (and what you don’t) as well as what you must look like to be an attractive candidate when applying for jobs.
 Jot all of this down for later use on your resume.

 Step 3: Know How to Use What You Have to Get What You Want

-Last but not least, the successful job search is achieved when you are able to combine steps one and two into a cohesive, targeted BRAND.
-This is the part where you apply to jobs.
-Hiring managers will always hire the best person for job, so in this step you’re going to be focused on communicating your fit based on your experience, skills and enthusiasm for the role.
-Of course, your communication will happen in the resume, cover letter, Linkedin profile, and interview.
+Last but not least, the successful brand is achieved when you are able to combine steps one and two into a cohesive, targeted BRAND.
+This is the part where you pull together your mix of experience and your target to find all the strongest branding pieces.
+What keywords overlap between your experience and the job description?
+Use these keywords to describe yourself.
+What accomplishments do you have that speak to the hiring manager’s needs (as per the job spec or networking conversations)?
+These are the accomplishments you will use in your conversations and your marketing documents (resume, cover letter, and LinkedIn profile).
+What Hiring managers will always hire the best person for job, so in this step you’re going to be focused on communicating your fit based on your experience, skills and enthusiasm for the role.

 Transfer Your Brand Structure Into Your Branding Documents & Online Profiles